benswift/benswift.github.io/_talks/all-college-conference-2021.md

 try to find others with similar interests along the music/visuals axis

-## presentation questions
+## discussion questions

 1. which computing concept did you choose, why did you choose it, and how (if at all) did the "creative" aspect impact that decision?

-2. what did you ask your students to come up with (convergent, divergent, etc.)
+2. what type of task did you set your students? (convergent, divergent, etc.)

 3. how would you assess it---what might the rubric look like?